namshi/namshi.github.com/source/team/index.markdown

     and opportunity to keep his learning curve alive and to explore the new world of E-commerce!

+*   ##<div id="Nitesh Sharma">Nitesh Sharma</div>
+    {% img left team /images/nitesh.png Nitesh Sharma %}
+    **Nitesh  Sharma** is a quite introvert software developer who also believes has good taste in design.
+He is very interested in software design practices, TDD and stuff like meditation.
+He is in the software industries for around 5 years and mainly focused on enterprise javascript applications which allowed him to witnessed, from the front seat, the evolution of javascript from browser compatibilty hell to crazy stuff it does these days.
+In his free time you might find him traveling, reading books or fancy about human phycology.

 # Business intelligence

 *   ##<div id="Alessandro Casuccio">Alessandro Casuccio</div>